Mississippi capital's Black business owners decry water woes

 Primm thinks Jackson’s longstanding water woes — which some trace to the 1970s when federal spending on water utilities peaked, according to a 2018 Congressional Budget Office report — have been made worse by inaction from Mississippi’s mostly white, conservative-dominated Legislature.

-“For decades this is a been a malignant attack, not benign.
+“For decades this has been a malignant attack, not benign.
 And it’s been purposeful,” Primm said.

 Political leaders have not always been on the same page.
 Jackson’s Democratic mayor, Chokwe Antar Lumumba, has blamed the water problems on decades of deferred maintenance, while Republican Gov. Tate Reeves has said they stem from mismanagement at the city level.